mgoblin/STC15lib/README.md

 Next releases todo
 * TODO Verify examples
-* TOD Optimize and refactor is_... ..._enabled(enable) routines
+* TODO Optimize and refactor is_... ..._enabled(enable) routines
+* TODO Enhance description of project for indexing in google/yandex and so on search engines
 * TODO Implement times to ticks part of aux module
-* TODO Enhance description of project for indexing in google/yandex and so on search engines
 * TODO Add example links to module documentation
 * TODO Implements counters
-* Optimize timer2 baud rate calculation.
+* TODO Optimize timer2 baud rate calculation.
 Use precalculated array of baudrates
 * TODO Implement P5.4 as MCU reset source